 - 1/4 cup stock (or water, or soaking liquid)

 - splash of water

-I put the chilis in a 400F oven for 1-2 minutes to awaken some dormant flavors; you can also flash them on a hot, dry skillet for 15-30 seconds in place of the oven.
+- I put the chilis in a 400F oven for 1-2 minutes to awaken some dormant flavors; you could also flash them on a hot, dry skillet for 15-30 seconds in place of the oven.

 - Drain the chilis and add them to a blender, along with the remaining ingredients listed above.
 Update: I've been adding 2-3 chipotles in adobo lately for some heat, but you can consider this optional.

 - Use immediately or store in an airtight container in the fridge.
 It should also freeze quite well.